Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Abell 2319

 All models give a shock radius consistent with $\tau_s=2.82\pm0.05$, consistent also with the {\SZA} result.
 The shock is again found to be strong, with a Mach lower limit $\Upsilon>10$ ($\Upsilon>1.6$) at the $1\sigma$ ($2\sigma$) confidence level.
 The detection confidence level is very high, reaching $14\sigma$ for the case of an asymptotically strong shock.
 This is higher than found with the gNFW model in {\SZA}, due to the simpler model and the wider radial extent taken into account.

 To test if the shock detection is sensitive to the model and to its applicability at small radii, we repeat the analysis but restrict it to large, $r>R_{500}$ radii only, as in the Coma analysis.
-The results do not significantly change.
+Here too, the results do not significantly change with the when considering only large radii.

-\subsection{A2319: \gama-rays}
+\subsection{A2319: $\gamma$-rays}

-A2319 lies near the Galactic plane, at latitude $\bar{b}\simeq 13.5\dgr$.
-Due to the strong Galactic foreground at such low latitudes, here we adopt a fixed (best fit constant) foreground, and limit the analysis to the close vicinity of the cluster.
-A nearby point source (3FGL J1913.9+4441) further limits the available analysis area, so only a $90\%$ masking is used.
-The \gama-ray flux and its excess are shown in Figure \ref{fig:A2319_flux}.
-The significance of the excess emission is presented in Figure \ref{fig:A2319_significance}.
+The A2319 cluster lies near the Galactic plane, at a latitude $\bar{b}\simeq 13.5\dgr$.
+Due to the strong $\gamma$-ray Galactic foreground at such low latitudes, here we adopt a fixed (best-fit constant) foreground, and limit the analysis to the close vicinity of the cluster.
+A nearby point source (3FGL J1913.9+4441) further limits the available analysis area, so we use only a $90\%$, rather than $95\%$, PSF masking.
+The significance of the \gama-ray excess emission is presented in Figure \ref{fig:A2319_significance}.

 An excess of $\sim2.2\sigma$ can be seen in Figure \ref{fig:A2319_significance} in the $2<\tau<2.5$ bin.
 This is the same bin that showed a strong excess in the stacked LAT signal of {\Stack}.
 Note that the mock clusters in the control samples of {\Stack} show no such feature.